backupbrew/switchbrew/NPDM.md

-This is the Switch equivalent of 3DS exheader.
+This is the Switch equivalent of 3DS exheader, [NCCH (Nintendo Content Containers Header)](https://www.3dbrew.org/wiki/NCCH).
 This is the file with extension ".npdm" in {Switch ExeFS}.
 The size of this file varies.

 | Offset     | Size       | Description |
 | ---------- | ---------- | ----------- |